rchaganti/rchaganti/README.md

 #### Howdy!
 Ravikanth Here. :pray:
 -----
 :office: I am a [Distinguished Engineer](https://www.linkedin.com/in/rchaganti/) at Dell Technologies.
 My day job involves architecting AI infrastructure solutions, multi-cloud solutions, and common software for enterprise products.
 I also work on building management and orchestration solutions for on-prem and hybrid infrastructures.
 Infrastructure/infrastructure management is my core strength, with a deep focus on Server hardware, virtualization, and Kubernetes.
+I love using programming as a means to express my ideas.

 ##### :newspaper: Know more ...
 * :globe_with_meridians: blog at [https://ravichaganti.com](https://ravichaganti.com/blog)